 We know what you’re thinking.
 ‘But my middle school gym teacher’s life mission revolved around teaching us to stretch before doing ANYTHING active’.
-Newsflash: your teacher in short shorts and knee high socks probably didn’t know that stretching before a workout (or dodgeball) can make your muscles weak and unsteady.
+Newsflash: your teacher in short shorts and knee-high socks probably didn’t know that stretching before a workout (or dodgeball) can make your muscles weak and unsteady.
 According to a study in The Journal of Strength and Conditioning Research, a group of 17 men were asked to complete a series of squat exercises during two gym sessions.
-Before the first session they did a warmup that mimicked the movements that would soon follow.
-Before the second session, the participants did a series of traditional static stretches focused on loosening their calves, hamstrings and quads.
+Before the first session, they did a warmup that mimicked the movements that would soon follow.
+Before the second session, the participants did a series of traditional static stretches focused on loosening their calves, hamstrings, and quads.
 When asked which workout they felt better during, the study showed participants felt 23% less stable and balanced after the traditional stretching.

 So, is stretching bad?
-The answer is no. But it isn’t effective the way a “proper” warm up like running or mimicking your workout moves would be.
+The answer is no. But it isn’t effective the way a “proper” warm-up like running or mimicking your workout moves would be.
 Get the blood flowing, just don’t mess with your balance and weakening your muscles.

 Crunches Will Give You Abs

 The best way to bring out those abs is to eat the kind of food in amounts that doesn’t continue to build layers of fat around them.
 A good diet will actually start to reveal lots of striking features your body has to offer.
-And though crunches are not an exclusive way to get a great abdominal region, targeted exercises like crunches, planks, pull ups and running, will definitely help expedite that process and build a strong core.
+And though crunches are not an exclusive way to get a great abdominal region, targeted exercises like crunches, planks, pull-ups and running, will definitely help expedite that process and build a strong core.
 Can you get a flat stomach?
 ABSolutely.
 But crunches aren’t the secret.

 You Can Run Off the Pounds

 Some believe that the remedy to shedding excess weight is simply “running it out”.
-You’ve probably heard someone jokingly say, ‘I need to run a couple miles to burn off all this ice cream’.
+You’ve probably heard someone jokingly say, ‘I need to run a couple of miles to burn off all this ice cream’.
 If that was true then you would only see skinny people running marathons…which you don’t.

 Here’s what is true:

 Focused weight training is a more effective way to lose weight than chaining yourself to the treadmill.
-High intensity interval training (HIIT) not only stimulates your blood flow and heart rate but it demands you to expend large amounts of calories to lift weights while moving quickly.
+High-intensity interval training (HIIT) not only stimulates your blood flow and heart rate but it demands you to expend large amounts of calories to lift weights while moving quickly.
 This is a great way to kill two birds with one stone.
 Plus it’s a lot more fun than gliding on the elliptical.
 This isn’t to say running won’t torch fat- it most certainly will.
 But it’s definitely not the end all be all.